thongish/2420-Assignment-1/README.md

 <details>
 <summary>Command details</summary>

+This command will read the contents of the specified file and print it in the terminal.
 - `cat` - A tool used to read and output the contents of a given file.
 - `~/.ssh/cloud-config.yml` - The argument given to `cat` to read.